 - Keep a journal to uncover patterns, hopes, dreams, and tendencies.

-- Select a life coach you feel comfortable with to help you explore your unique qualities and to help you clarify what you want in your life
+- Select a life coach you feel comfortable helping you explore your unique qualities and to help you clarify what you want in your life

 - Personality assessments can be used to reveal your style and tendencies, which can then be used as a springboard for conversations with your life coach.